jmacwhyte/sqlez/README.md

+Currently a work in progress for v2.

+Some constraints:
-Notes: Nothing will be null
+Nothing will be null
-Private key must exist, will be int and autoincrement Time will be stored as int (unix)
+Primary key must exist, will be int and autoincrement Time will be stored as int (unix)

-TODO: maps to json

 # sqlEZ - A simpler way to use SQL in Go
 ### Why this exists